E8

 - Correct any reversed hot/neutral or missing ground connections.

-- If wiring is correct and E8 remains, the IFC may have been damaged and require replacement.
+- If the wiring is correct and E8 remains, the IFC may have been damaged and require replacement.

 Advertisements